stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 (intrinsic) type of the data of a kernel argument.
 The currently supported values are ``GH_REAL`` and ``GH_INTEGER`` for ``real`` and ``integer`` data, respectively.
 This information is mandatory.
-Valid data types for each Dynamo0.3 API argument type are specified later in this section (see :ref:`dynamo0.3-kernel-valid-data-type`).
+Valid data types for each LFRic API argument type are specified later in this section (see :ref:`dynamo0.3-kernel-valid-data-type`).

 The third component of argument metadata describes how the Kernel makes